 The beauty and the curse of fall weddings are that you’ll never know what’s going to happen with the weather.
 You could have a sunny, stunning day, or you could end up with rain, but don’t let that ruin your day!
 “For many weddings, fall means rain.
 Don’t freak out if the weather changes.
 Try to embrace the rain,” says Bickel.
 “The good news is that clouds and overcast weather can still make for great shots.
 And if it’s partly cloudy, it’s even better.”

 But if the weather is truly awful, keep in mind that you do have other options.
 “Consider a bridal portrait session a few days later when the weather is better,” says Bickel.
 “It’s another chance to get beautiful in your dress without any time constraints.
 You’ll have all the time and freedom in the world to get the shots you want.”

 Take Advantage of the Fall Colors

-With the stunning colors that come with fall, the reds and oranges and golds, even if they’re not part of your color palette, play with them a little bit in your photos!
+With the stunning colors that come with fall—the reds and oranges and golds—play with them in your photos, even if they’re not part of your color palette.
 “Definitely take advantage of the fall colors, if you have them." says Bickel.
 "If you’re getting married at a venue that doesn’t have foliage, try to build in a quick trip to a natural setting for your portraits.
 But be sure to be mindful of parking, walking time, and driving time when you’re working it into your timeline for the day.”